CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: DETAILED DESIGN

 \subsubsection{Creating Multiple Views}

-To identify abnormality on different signals with different temporal trends, the data analyzer module trains and deploy the AE networks on different views of the data queue $\mathcal{Q}$.
-As different CAN IDs have different reporting periods, only the first $w$ $(<< q)$ time steps (columns) of $\mathcal{Q}$ may not be enough to represent the recognizable temporal trend for all the signals, especially for the ones with long reporting cycles.
+To learn the various temporal (short-term and long-term) patterns of different signals with different reporting periods and identify abnormality, the data analyzing module needs to train and deploy the AE networks on different views (short-term and long-term) of the data queue $\mathcal{Q}$.
+As different CAN IDs have different reporting periods, only the first $w$ $(<< q)$ messages or time steps (columns) of $\mathcal{Q}$ may not be enough to represent the recognizable temporal trend for all the signals, especially for the ones with longer reporting cycles.
 On the other hand, considering a high value for $w$ $(\approx q)$ makes the input image too large.
 As a result, the AE models become more complex.
-This challenge boils down to \emph{how to effectively learn the temporal patterns of all the signals, especially of the ones with long reporting periods, while still using a small time window during image generation.} We achieve these two conflicting goals by creating different views of $\mathcal{Q}$ with different sampling periods (seeing more with a less complex models).
-Thus, we select the first $w$ columns from $\mathcal{Q}$ at every $T_1$, $T_2$, ...., $T_n$ time steps, respectively.
-Here, $T_1$, $T_2$, ...., $T_n$ are the sampling periods to create the views $\mathcal{D}_1$, $\mathcal{D}_2$, ...., $\mathcal{D}_n$, respectively of the same $\mathcal{Q}$.
-With loss of generality, here we assume $T_1 < T_2 < ... < T_n$.
-Fig.~\ref{fig:stack_view} illustrates the sampling process on $\mathcal{Q}$ at time step $t$.
+This challenge boils down to \emph{how to effectively learn the temporal pattern of all the signals, especially of the ones with long reporting periods, while still using a small time window during image generation.}

-Therefore, $\mathcal{D}_1$ has a more detailed view but contains a very limited historical trend, capturing short-term or fast-changing patterns.
-On the other hand, $\mathcal{D}_n$ has the most of the temporal trend, capturing long-term or slow-changing patterns, but with the lowest details.
-The multi-view design has benefit in both model accuracy and scalability.
-Each of these views has different primary targeted signals but collectively they cover temporal trends of variable lengths.
-This allows more effective and accurate detection of different advanced masquerade attacks, regardless attacking message frequency and duration.
-Despite having different sampling periods, the number of samples within each data view remains the same ($w$).
-As there are total $m$ signals for the IDS, each data view will have a dimension of $m \times w$.
-Thus similar AE models can be used to train each type of data view.